NJ State Tax Audits, Refunds & Add'l Issues - Questions & Answers

 Having recently decided to do "something" about my NJ Sales and Use Tax compliance concerns, what initial steps should be taken?

 Performing a Sales & Use Tax compliance review is an excellent starting point and should be your first step.
 While you may feel reasonally comfortable performing this procedure internally, it's recommended that you engage a professional that is skilled and focused on NJ S&UT matters.
 Please note that while most of New Jersey's Sales and Use Tax Statutes, Regulations, Publications and Policies may seem simple enough and understandable, many are not.
-In fact and often times, they are tremendously complicated and confusing.
+In fact and often times, they are tremendously confusing and complicated.

 To illustrate my point, I invite you to review one of the NJ Division of Taxation's numerous publications as highlighted below.
 The Division expects that business owners/operators will fully understand and comply with all of the rules as contained in the oublication.
 Please click on the link below and let's have some fun.

 Sales of Prepared Food by Food Service Providers.

 Assuming that you read or at least skimmed the above publication, would a reasonable person consider a napkin to be a utensil?
 The Division's position is that, in some cases, the sale of an otherwise nontaxable unprepared food, like a dozen donuts or bagels to go, may be subject to sales tax!
-Thus in some cases a donut or bagel shop proprietor, not being aware that a napkin is a utencil, may upon audit receive a large tax assessment simply for not fully and completely understanding the above listed publication.
+Thus, in some cases a donut or bagel shop proprietor not being aware that a napkin is considered to be a utensil, may upon audit receive a large sales tax assessment simply for not fully and completely understanding the above listed publication.